Leap second: History

 Graph showing the difference between UT1 and UTC.
-Vertical segments correspond to leap seconds.
+Discontinuities correspond to leap seconds.

 In about AD 140, Ptolemy, the Alexandrian astronomer, sexagesimally subdivided both the mean solar day and the true solar day to at least six places after the sexagesimal point, and he used simple fractions of both the equinoctial hour and the seasonal hour, none of which resemble the modern second.
 Muslim scholars, including al-Biruni in 1000, subdivided the mean solar day into 24 equinoctial hours, each of which was subdivided sexagesimally, that is into the units of minute, second, third, fourth and fifth, creating the modern second as 1/60 of 1/60 of 1/24 = 1/86,400 of the mean solar day in the process.
 With this definition, the second was proposed in 1874 as the base unit of time in the CGS system of units.
 Soon afterwards Simon Newcomb and others discovered that Earth's rotation period varied irregularly, so in 1952, the International Astronomical Union (IAU) defined the second as a fraction of the sidereal year.
 In 1955, considering the tropical year to be more fundamental than the sidereal year, the IAU redefined the second as the fraction 1/31,556,925.975 of the 1900.0 mean tropical year.
 In 1956, a slightly more precise value of 1/31,556,925.9747 was adopted for the definition of the second by the International Committee for Weights and Measures, and in 1960 by the General Conference on Weights and Measures, becoming a part of the International System of Units (SI).

-Eventually, this definition too was found to be inadequate for precise time measurements, so in 1967, the SI second was again redefined as 9,192,631,770 periods of the radiation emitted by a caesium-133 atom in the transition between the two hyperfine levels of its ground state.
+Eventually, this definition too was found to be inadequate for precise time measurements, so in 1967, the SI second was again redefined as "the duration of 9,192,631,770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the cesium 133 atom".
 That value agreed to 1 part in 10^{10} with the astronomical (ephemeris) second then in use.
 It was also close to 1/86,400 of the mean solar day as averaged between years 1750 and 1892.